2018 Open Championship: Summary

 Kevin Kisner was also tied for the lead, but began his round with a double bogey at the 2nd after having to play sideways out of a fairway bunker.
 He made three more bogeys on the front-nine for a four-over 40.
 He began the second nine with a birdie at 10, joining a six-way tie for the lead at six-under.
-A dropped shot at the 12th, however, saw Kisner fall out of the lead and he also finished two behind Molinari.
+A dropped shot at the 12th, however, saw Kisner fall out of the lead, and he also finished two behind Molinari.

 Defending champion Jordan Spieth, tied with Kisner and Schauffele at the start of the round, failed to make a birdie on his way to a five-over 76.
 He made a bogey at the 5th after hitting into a fairway bunker, then had a double bogey at the 6th after taking an unplayable lie from a bush.
 He made two more bogeys on the back-nine to finish four shots back.

 Rory McIlroy was two-over par after his first eight holes, before birdies at the 9th and 11th.
-At the 14th he holed a long putt for eagle to tie for the lead at 6-under.
-But he failed to make another birdie the rest of the round and settled into the four-way tie for second.
-Justin Rose, who needed a 13-foot birdie at the 18th Friday just to make the cut, eagled the 14th after his approach hit the flag, then birdied the 18th after a close approach to also finish runner-up.
+At the 14th, he holed a long putt for eagle to tie for the lead at 6-under.
+However, he failed to make another birdie the rest of the round, and settled into the four-way tie for second.
+Justin Rose, who needed a 13-foot birdie at the 18th on Friday just to make the cut, eagled the 14th after his approach hit the flag, then birdied the 18th after another close approach to also finish runner-up.